Posted by Todd Hockenberry ● Jan 23, 2023

 What is your strategy?

-I don't mean your pricing strategy, distribution strategy, or even your technology/engineering/product strategy.
-I mean the real innovative strategy you need to engage and build relationships with people.
+I don't mean your pricing, distribution, or technology/engineering/product strategy.
+You need a real innovative strategy to engage and build relationships with people.

 You should focus on this helping strategy first because of this simple stat and the reason behind it.